ivoleitao/shadertoy/packages/shadertoy/README.md

 ## Overview

-The `shadertoy` library provides the support to interact with the [Shadertoy](https://www.shadertoy.com) site and REST API's defining the data model and contracts supporting querying and storage of shaders, comments, users, playlists and website media.
+The `shadertoy` library provides the support to interact with the [Shadertoy](https://www.shadertoy.com) site and REST API's defining the data model and contracts to query and store the shaders, comments, users, playlists and website media.

 ## Features

-* :pushpin: **REST API** - Supports all the REST APIs defined in the Shadertoy [howto](https://www.shadertoy.com/howto#q2)
+* :pushpin: **REST API** - Supports all the Shadertoy REST APIs (as defined [here](https://www.shadertoy.com/howto#q2))
-* :globe_with_meridians: **Site API** - Supports the fetching of information directly from the [Shadertoy](https://www.shadertoy.com) allowing querying of comments, users, playlists and website media.
+* :globe_with_meridians: **Site API** - Supports scrapping of data directly from the [Shadertoy](https://www.shadertoy.com) site allowing the API users query comments, users, playlists and website media.
 * :link: **Hybrid API** - Respects `public+api` privacy settings of the shaders while providing support for additional operations, namely the access to shader comments, user, playlists and website media
 * :loop: **Extensible** - Plug novel storage and client implementations reusing the APIs and entities defined on the `shadertoy` package